Earning customers is difficult, but retaining them is even more difficult though more efficient, which is why there’s a call for customer loyalty.

 2. Give incentives

 A good reward system retains customers, and may attract the new ones.
-The reward system can include free offers, head starts, cashback, bonuses, etc.
+The reward system can include free offers, head starts, cashback rewards, bonuses, etc.

 Let’s consider the tiered loyalty program.
 This program includes 3-4 bonuses, services and benefits packets, and those packets have different offers.